-Lake Roberts: Fishing for trout was fair to good when using dry flies and live worms.
+Lake Roberts: Fishing for trout was good when using beaded egg and worm flies.

 Percha Dam: We had no reports from anglers this week.

 Quemado Lake: Fishing for trout was good when using pink and salmon peach PowerBait.

 Rancho Grande Ponds: We had no reports from anglers this week.